 Adding to the sprinkler and the waterbuffer (flow rate 160l/h) that can be used to set up irrigation of vertical barrels, there are also very suitable spray nozzles from Netafim that have a much lower flow rate and can irrigate for longer periods.
 The adapter (dark grey) clicks onto our top lid and fixes a Netafim drip stop part (the elliptical piece), which is an ideal part to connect different types of spray nozzles to the irrigation line.
 Usually the individual sprayers are connected using standard 6mm tubing operating at a pressure (using pressure reducer) of 2bars and then the drip stop kicks in at 1.5 bars.
 Flow rates will then be reduced to Vibronet 40l/h, Spinnet 70l/h and Coolnet 7.5l/h).
-The adapter will be available as of the end of 2019.
+The adapter will be available as of November 2019.

 Supplemental or full artificial lighting is a challenge